Professional Community for Car Dealers, Marketing, Advertising and Sales Leaders

 So you're managing PR for an automotive brand rolling out a new model, and you're ready to reveal specs that the public is waiting to hear.
 How do you announce those specs?
 Traditional PR guidelines would say to write a press release and send it out to major media outlets.
 Well, for the new 2011 Ford Explorer, Ford has bypassed traditional media and revealed the vehicle step by step over social media.…Continue

 Added by Paul Potratz on December 8, 2010 at 11:57am — No Comments

 MySpace, attempting to regain its former popularity as a social network, is now letting people sign up with existing Facebook credentials.
 This new MySpace Mashup feature will supposedly encourage Facebook users to get on, or back on, MySpace.
-Whether…Continue
+Whether people will really head back to MySpace is the question.…Continue

 Starting this week, Potratz will produce a short weekly video highlighting the latest trends in digital automotive marketing.
 Think Tank Tuesday will be a fun and informative source of advice…Continue